-During a bowel movement, the indigestible parts of our food leave our body.
-Several parts of the end of the gastrointestinal tract control bowel movements: the and anal canal, the sphincters (circular muscles), and .
-These are embedded in the pelvic floor muscles.
+During a bowel movement, the indigestible parts of our food (called "stool" or "poo") leave our body.
+It is usually possible to control bowel movements with the help of several parts of the end of the digestive tract: the rectum and anal canal, the sphincters (circular muscles), and hemorrhoids.
+These parts are embedded in the pelvic floor muscles.

 Rectum and anal canal

 There is an inner (internal) and outer (external) sphincter at the end of the anal canal.
-The inner sphincter makes sure that the does not open when you are sleeping, for example.
+These muscles close off the opening of the bowel (anus).
+The inner sphincter makes sure that the rectum doesn't open when you're sleeping, for example.
 It is ring-like in shape and made up of smooth muscle.

-Hemorrhoids are “cushions” of tissue filled with blood vessels, found at the end of the , just inside the anus.
+Hemorrhoids are “cushions” of blood vessels and supporting tissue, found at the end of the rectum, just before the anus.
 Together with the anal sphincters, they close off the bowel, preventing stool from leaving the body.
 Enlarged hemorrhoids can cause unpleasant symptoms.
-This is what most people mean when they talk about having , also known as “piles.”
+This is what most people mean when they talk about having hemorrhoids, also known as “piles.”

 The pelvic floor is made up of muscles, ligaments and connective tissue.
 It physically supports the pelvic organs, and closes off the lower part of the pelvic cavity.
-Openings in this strong sheet of muscular tissue allow the , urethra and vagina to pass through.
-The pelvic floor relaxes when you have a bowel movement, and contracts (squeezes) when you hold stool back.
+Openings in this strong sheet of muscular tissue allow the vagina, the last part of the bowel ( rectum), and the tube that you pee out of (urethra) to pass through it.
+The pelvic floor relaxes when you go to the toilet and have a bowel movement, and it contracts (squeezes) when you hold stool back.

 What makes you feel the urge to “go”?

-When the fills up, stretch receptors in the wall of the anus are activated.
-Signals are sent along nerves to the part of the brain known as the cerebrum.
+When the rectum fills up, stretch receptors in the wall of the anus are alerted.
+Signals are sent along nerve pathways to the part of the brain known as the cerebrum.
 There they are processed, and signals are sent back to the lining of the anus.
 The nerve impulse causes the inner sphincter to open, making you feel like you need to empty your bowels.
-The pelvic floor relaxes and drops down a little, allowing the muscles in the to push the stool out.
+The pelvic floor relaxes and drops down a little, allowing the muscle in the rectum to push the stool out.

 If you follow the urge to empty your bowels, and go to the toilet, you voluntarily relax your outer sphincter muscle as well.
 But you can hold back stool for some time by tensing the muscles in your pelvic floor and abdomen, as well as your outer anal sphincter.
 After a bowel movement, the inner sphincter closes again too and you no longer feel the urge to go to the toilet for a while.

-Butt S, Eberhard-Metzger C, Federspiel K, Fröhn J, Glomp I, Hänsler U. Der Gesundheitsbrockhaus.
-Kursbuch Mensch.
-Aufbau, Funktion, Entwicklung, Krankheit und Heilung.
-Mannheim: Brockhaus; 2001.
+Butt S, Eberhard-Metzger C, Federspiel K et al. Der Gesundheitsbrockhaus.
+Kursbuch Mensch: Aufbau, Funktion, Entwicklung, Krankheit und Heilung.
+Mannheim: F.A.
+Brockhaus; 2001.